LDAC is a high-bitrate Bluetooth audio codec developed by Sony to transmit more audio data wirelessly than standard codecs like SBC or AAC.

 Pros

-The biggest strength of LDAC is the audio quality.
-It supports up to 24-bit/96 kHz playback, and when set to 990 kbps, it carries almost three times the data of a standard SBC connection.
+The biggest strength is audio quality.
+LDAC supports up to 24-bit/96 kHz playback.
+When set to 990 kbps, it carries almost three times the data of a standard SBC connection.
 That translates to better detail retrieval, wider soundstage, and less compression artifacting.

-I’ve tested it across different devices — Sony XM4s, the newer Creative Zen Hybrid Pro, and a pair of FiiO wireless IEMs — and every time LDAC sounded more “open” than the same gear running AAC or SBC.
-On jazz tracks, the room reverb came through more clearly, and on electronic music, the synths had more texture.
+I’ve tested it across different devices: Sony XM4s, the newer Creative Zen Hybrid Pro, and a pair of FiiO wireless IEMs.
+Every time it sounded more open than the same gear running AAC or SBC.
+On jazz tracks, the room reverb came through more clearly.
+On electronic music, the synths had more texture.

-Another thing I appreciate: it’s built into Android.
-Since Android 8.0, LDAC is natively supported, so you don’t need any special app or modded firmware to use it — just a phone and headphones that support it.
+Another thing I appreciate is native Android support.
+Since Android 8.0, LDAC is built into the system.
+You don’t need any special app or modded firmware to use it.

 Cons

-LDAC isn’t perfect.
+It isn’t perfect.
 The first issue I ran into was stability.
-At the maximum bitrate, it can struggle with signal drops — especially if you’re moving around a lot or using it in a crowded RF environment.
+At the maximum bitrate, it can struggle with signal drops.
+This happens especially if you’re moving around a lot or using it in a crowded RF environment.
 In a packed gym, I had to drop it down to 660 kbps to avoid cutouts.

 Battery life also takes a small hit.
-It’s not a huge drain, but when I used LDAC at 990 kbps all day with my WF‑1000XM5s, I lost about 30–40 minutes of battery compared to AAC.
+When I used LDAC at 990 kbps all day with my WF-1000XM5s, I lost about 30-40 minutes of battery compared to AAC.

-And then there’s compatibility.
-Apple devices don’t support LDAC at all. iPhones use AAC, and there’s no native way to change that.
-So if you’re in the Apple ecosystem, LDAC isn’t even an option.
-Even on Android, some budget phones might support it in theory but don’t give access to bitrate settings, which limits the experience.
+Compatibility is another limitation.
+Apple devices don’t support it at all. iPhones default to AAC.
+There’s no native way to change that.
+Even on Android, some budget phones might support it in theory but don’t give access to bitrate settings.
+This limits the experience.

 LDAC Compatibility and Requirements

-You’ll find LDAC support in most modern Sony headphones, including the WH‑1000XM3, XM4, XM5, WF‑1000XM4/5, and LinkBuds S. Many Android phones — especially from Sony, Google, Samsung, and OnePlus — also include LDAC in their Bluetooth stack.
+You’ll find LDAC support in most modern Sony headphones.
+This includes the WH-1000XM3, XM4, XM5, WF-1000XM4/5, and LinkBuds S. Many Android phones also include it in their Bluetooth stack, especially from Sony, Google, Samsung, and OnePlus.

-To use it properly, you need both a source and receiver that support LDAC.
+To use LDAC properly, you need both a source and receiver that support it.
 If one side doesn’t, it defaults to something else, usually SBC or AAC.

 Settings → About Phone → Tap Build Number 7 times → Developer Options → Bluetooth Audio Codec → LDAC → Bitrate: 990 kbps